Is there lead in my water?

 Disruption of Old Lead Water Service Laterals

 When a lead water lateral is disrupted, the risk of lead exposure increases.
 Lead water laterals may get disturbed when underground utilities are installed, replaced, or repaired.
 Any physical contact with or around the lateral can cause damage to it, whether through handling, moving, lifting, bending, or point load.
 There is growing evidence that disruption of an old lead water lateral can release particulate lead, which is not prevented by the interior phosphate coating within the lead pipe.
-The particulate lead can pass directly into the attached residence.
-The Water Utility strongly recommends lead water service laterals be replaced whenever possible, however if replacement can not occur before disruption we recommend the attached.
+Disrupted laterals are required to be replaced, and are not allowed to be in service.

 Not sure what material your water lateral is made of?
 Contact us and we will check our records.